Inclusive Curriculum and Assessment

 Guiding Questions:

-How diverse are the authors and resources we use in my classes?
-Which traditionally marginalized groups (e.g. African American, Latinx, LGBTQ+, students with disabilities, etc.) have I learned about?
-Is my own background represented, and do I get to talk about how I understand different perspectives from my own?
+How diverse are the authors and resources I use in class?
+Which underrepresented groups (e.g., African American, Latinx, LGBTQ+, students with disabilities, etc.) have I learned about?
+Are my own backgrounds represented, and do I get to talk about how I understand different perspectives from my own?

 Exploring

-rarely use resources written by or about traditionally marginalized perspectives in my classes.
+I rarely use resources written by or about underrepresented groups in my classes.

 Growing

-sometimes use resources written by or about traditionally marginalized perspectives.
+I sometimes use resources written by or about underrepresented groups in my classes.

 Utilizing

-regularly use resources written by or about traditionally marginalized perspectives, with some also representing my background.
+I regularly use resources written by or about underrepresented groups in my classes.

 Transforming

-regularly use resources written by or about traditionally marginalized perspectives, with some also representing my background, and I discuss how these perspectives add to my understanding.
+I regularly use resources written by or about underrepresented groups in my classes, with some also representing my own background, and I discuss how these ideas and voices add to my understanding.

 Selected Rating: None